Comment on page

 Dolomite splits its smart contract development to two repositories: Core & Modules.

 Dolomite splits its smart contract source code between two repositories for a few reasons:

 - The Core repository was originally made by the dYdX team and uses old development practices and an older version of Solidity.
 We wanted to change as little as possible of the architecture of this repository because it worked exceptionally well and demonstrated its security

 - The Core repository is an encapsulation of the core protocol's immutability.
 Generally, this repository won't change

 - Testing in the Core repository revolves around unit tests, whereas the Modules repository enables more comprehensive testing with end-to-end integration testing by forking any live network

-The SECBIT audit report covers the most recent suite of updates to the smart contracts.
+The Cyfrin audit report covers the most recent suite of updates to the smart contracts.
+The SECBIT audit was conducted prior to launch of Dolomite on Arbitrum One.
 The Zeppelin Solutions and Bramah Systems audit reports cover the original version of the smart contracts that was created by dYdX (when the protocol was called Solo Margin).